railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 Then you must enter all the lines on the statement.
 Each line corresponds to a banking transaction.

 Enter the transaction line.
-You have two ways of entering financial transactions: manually or through the Import Invoices button.
+You have two ways of entering financial transactions: manually or through the :guilabel:`Import Invoices` button.

-Manual entry
+Manual Entry
 ------------
 When you type the Partner name, OpenERP automatically proposes the corresponding centralisation account.
 The total amount due for the customer or supplier is pre-completed (:guilabel:`Amount`).
 This gives you a simple indication of the effective payment.
 You must then enter the amount that appears on your statement line: a negative sign for a withdrawal and a positive sign for a cash payment or deposit.

-In the :guilabel:`Payment` press F1 to reconcile your payment directly with the corresponding accounting entry or entries to be paid.
+In the :guilabel:`Payment` press :kbd:`F1` to reconcile your payment directly with the corresponding accounting entry or entries to be paid.

 Import Invoices